 Dumpster Fire — Origin of a Trendsetting Metaphor

-If you’ve been online, read a newspaper or magazine, or listened to the news in the last few years, you’ve most certainly heard the phrase “dumpster fire” used to describe someone or something.
+If you’ve been online in the last few years, you’ve most certainly heard the phrase “dumpster fire” used to describe something.
 This got us thinking about where this phrase came from and how it has become so popular in the media — and in life — today.

 Let’s Start With Dumpsters